prerender/prerender/README.md

 	$ git push heroku master

 ## Running locally
+If you are running the prerender service locally.
+Make sure you set your middleware to point to your local instance with:
+`export PRERENDER_SERVICE_URL=<your local url>` Otherwise, it will 404 and your normal routing will take over and render the normal JS page.

 Make sure you have a copy of the phantomjs binary to run locally.

 	$ brew update